 The Group Chief Risk Office.
 The Group Chief Risk Office is the dedicated, independent control function specifically charged with monitoring and managing DTC's risks.
-The Group Chief Risk Office's responsibilities include (i) day-to-day management of DTC's credit, market, liquidity, operational, and systemic risks; (ii) establishing the processes by which DTC's business lines and other functional units report on risk, actively monitoring the Risk Tolerance Statements and Risk Profiles described above, and regularly reporting its findings to the MRC and the BRC; and (iii) promptly escalating risk tolerance threshold breaches and/or material risk exposures in accordance with the Risk Tolerance Statements.
+The Group Chief Risk Office's responsibilities include (i) day-to-day management of DTC's credit, market, liquidity, operational, and systemic risks; (ii) establishing the processes by which DTC's business lines and other functional units report on risk, actively monitoring the Risk Tolerance Statements and risk assessments described above, and regularly reporting its findings to the MRC and the BRC; and (iii) promptly escalating risk tolerance threshold breaches and/or material risk exposures in accordance with the Risk Tolerance Statements.

-The Group Chief Risk Office is made up of three core risk areas, among others: (i) Operational &
+The Group Chief Risk Office is divided into two core risk areas: (i) Operational & Technology Risk, and

-Technology Risk, (ii) Financial Risk Management ("FRM") & the Systemic Risk Office, and (iii) the Enterprise Data Management Office ("EDMO").
+(ii) Financial Risk Management ("FRM") & the Systemic Risk Office.